OmarHory/VoiceGenderRecognition/README.md

 	- Demonstrate a comparison in terms of Accuracy on the test-set.

 ## Deploy
-This project will be served as a Restful API with a docker image to be tested on for your convenience.
+This project will be served as a Restful API with a docker-file to build to be tested on for your convenience.
 Flask is used to allow testing for your own voice; keeping in mind that the available audio-file-extensions are: **'flac** and **.wav**; that is due to the lossless nature of those extensions; especially the .wav; it is *LINEAR16*  or LINEAR PCM; which is an example of uncompressed audio in that the digital data is stored exactly as the standards imply.
 You can run the Flask API on your local machine and use *Postman* or *Advanced Restful Client* on Google Chrome App or any other Restful client that you prefer to test your voice on those models.